parimaldahekar/BookMyShow/README.md

     <h2>Roadmap:</h2>
 <p>The BookMyShow Fullstack Capstone Project is aimed at creating a web application that enables users to book movie tickets online.
 The project involves several components, including the frontend, backend, database, and APIs.
 Here is the roadmap for the project:</p>
 <ol>
-<li>Design the wireframe and prototype: The first step is to design the wireframe and prototype of the application to get a clear picture of what the final product should look like.</li>
-<li>Develop the frontend: After designing the wireframe and prototype, the next step is to develop the frontend using HTML, CSS, and JavaScript.
+<li><b>Develop the frontend:</b> After designing the wireframe and prototype, the next step is to develop the frontend using HTML, CSS, and JavaScript.
 React can be used to create a responsive and interactive user interface.</li>
-<li>Develop the backend: The backend can be developed using Node.js and Express.
+<li><b>Develop the backend:</b> The backend can be developed using Node.js and Express.
 APIs can be created to enable users to perform functions like booking tickets.</li>
-<li>Create a database: A database can be created using MongoDB to store booking details like movie names, movie timing, and seats.</li>
+<li><b>Create a database:</b> A database can be created using MongoDB to store booking details like movie names, movie timing, and seats.</li>
-<li>Testing: Finally, the application should be tested to ensure that it meets the requirements and functions as expected.
-Both manual and automated tests can be conducted to identify and fix any bugs or errors in the application.</li>
+<li><b>Testing:</b> Finally, the application should be tested to ensure that it meets the requirements and functions as expected. </li>
 </ol>
 <p>By following this roadmap, we can create a comprehensive web application that provides a user-friendly platform for booking movie tickets.</p>
     <h3>Technologies Used</h3>